 My favorite local trail is up in Three Sisters Wilderness near Bend, OR.

 I could tell you the name, but it’s a secret...

 I come from a multisport background, so I often dabble in other sports.
 My favorite is probably cross country skiing, as I raced competitively in college.
 It’s such a great way to avoid burnout over the winter and give my body a break from running.
 I also enjoy mountain biking, cyclocross, yoga, backcountry skiing, paddling, and hiking.
 Pretty much anything outdoors!

 5. Personal running accomplishment you’re most proud of and why?

-This past year (2017) I had some races that tested me to the core.
+Recently I had some races that tested me to the core.
 At both Western States and UTMB I found myself in a dark place very early on.
 It took everything I had (including a 1-hr nap during both races) to not give up.
 I’m proud to say that I crossed the finish line at both races, a task that seemed nearly impossible at times.

 Of course, winning Western States as my first 100 mile race in 2014 was a highlight I’ll never forget.
 I’m still drawn to WS because it means so much to me.

 6. Most unusual nutrition-related issue you’ve had to deal with?